Matthew Platt: Blackburn Rovers

-In November 2015 Platt signed a new professional contract at Blackburn Rovers penning a two and a half year deal.
+In November 2015 Platt signed a new professional contract at Blackburn Rovers penning a two-and-a-half-year deal.

-In February 2017 Platt and his team mate, Connor Thomson, joined Barrow on loan.
+In February 2017 Platt and his teammate, Connor Thomson, joined Barrow on loan.
 He made eight appearances for the Bluebirds during his short spell with the club.

-In August 2017 he made his first team debut coming on as a substitute for Blackburn Rovers in an 2017–18 EFL Trophy game against Stoke City Under 21's.
+In August 2017 he made his first team debut coming on as a substitute for Blackburn Rovers in a 2017–18 EFL Trophy game against Stoke City Under 21's.

 On 3 August 2018, he joined newly-promoted League One side Accrington Stanley on a season-long loan deal.
 On 2 January he returned to Blackburn Rovers.

 On 11 May 2019, he signed a new one-year contract with Blackburn Rovers until the summer of 2020.

 Barrow

 On 30 August 2019 he rejoined Barrow on loan until the end of the season.
-On 29 July 2020 he signed a two year deal with Barrow for an undisclosed fee.
+On 29 July 2020 he signed a two-year deal with Barrow for an undisclosed fee.

 Bradford City

 In May 2022 it was announced that he would sign for Bradford City on 1 July 2022.
+At the end of the 2023–24 season, he was offered a new contract by Bradford City.

+Notts County

+On 24 May 2024, he signed for Notts County on a two-year contract.